 Trail repair kit

-Of these types of accessories, perhaps the most important is the trail repair kit.
+Perhaps the most important of these types of accessories is the trail repair kit.
 You may be able to ride your entire life on the streets of your city without getting a flat tire, but when you’re going cross country or down mountains, the chance of getting a flat tire rises exponentially.

 You don’t want to get stuck on the trail – so make sure you have a repair kit underneath your bike seat.
 And just as important – practice with that repair kit so that you actually know how to use the tools!